microsoft/datashaper/javascript/verbs/docs/verbs.api.md

 // @public (undocumented)
 export const ImputeDescription: React.FC<StepDescriptionProps>;

+// Warning: (ae-missing-release-tag) "InputExplainer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export const InputExplainer: StyledComponent<"div", any, {}, never>;

 // Warning: (ae-missing-release-tag) "Join" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public